- Dog and animal management

-Everyone thinks they know about traditional home composting, but it can be a little different to what you've always thought.
-Read on to find out how to create a healthy, usable compost at your place.
+Traditional home composting, but it can be a little different to what you've always thought.
+Find out how to create a healthy, usable compost at your place.

 Choose a sunny spot to place your compost bin.
 Position directly on the earth so soil life can enter.
 Layer twigs at the base so air can flow freely inside.

 It's important to get the balance of greens and browns right.
 When you add food waste/Bokashi solids or lawn clippings to your compost, try to alternate with browns/dry materials.
 Otherwise your compost pile may go anaerobic, and become a smelly sludge.
 Think of your compost as a sandwich, where browns are the bread and greens are the filling.

 Keep feeding your compost 30 percent greens and 70 percent browns.
 This will help build up heat to speed up the composting.
 Compost should be moist like a sponge; add water to the dry material, cover to trap moisture, and make sure there is plenty of air flow.
 Turning your compost will speed up the composting process, but isn’t essential.

 30 percent greens: anything soft, fresh, and nitrogen rich:

 - cooked veggie leftoves

 - coffee grounds, tea leaves and tea bags

 70 percent browns: anything brown, brittle and carbon rich:

 - small twigs